 Edinburgh is the capital city of Scotland with access by air (direct flights from many European airports), cars (M8 motorway) or trains (many direct routes from UK destinations).

 International flights from/to Edinburgh airport can be found here

-There is a bus service from the airport to the city centre, Airlink.
-You can purchase the tickets for this at a discounted rate by following this link, you will need to print your ticket and bring it along, or you can buy them at the airport.
+There is a dedicated bus service from the airport to the city centre, Airlink.
+You can also buy tickets for this service at the airport.

-If you are looking to travel by rail, the nearest station to the conference venue is Edinburgh Waverley.
-More information on trains to/from Edinburgh Waverley
+You can travel by rail, the nearest station to the conference venue is Edinburgh Waverley.

 You may need a visa to visit the UK, the following website will help to identify your entry requirements

 No vaccination certificates are required on entry, except for those countries registered in epidemic areas.
 In case of an emergency, those dialing from a land line or public payphone should use 999 for emergency services.
 Mobile phone users should call 112 to be forwarded to the relevant department.

 Immediate first aid/emergency treatment is free for all visitors, after which charges are made unless the visitor's country has a reciprocal health agreement with the UK.
 Full details of individual agreements are available from the Department of Health (www.dh.gov.uk).

 At the time of the conference (June), Scotland will be in British Summer Time – UTC/GMT +1hour.